Skip to main content

 Anxiety is far more than excessive worry.
 It is a physiological response rooted in the body's stress response system — the hypothalamic-pituitary-adrenal (HPA) axis and the sympathetic nervous system.
 When the brain perceives a threat, whether real or imagined, it triggers a cascade of hormones including adrenaline and cortisol that prepare the body for "fight or flight."

-Many people experiencing anxiety-related physical symptoms do not immediately connect them to their mental state.
+Many people with anxiety-related physical symptoms do not immediately connect them to their mental state.
 They may visit the emergency room for chest pain, see a gastroenterologist for chronic digestive issues, or consult a cardiologist for palpitations — only to learn that anxiety is the underlying driver.
-Understanding this mind-body connection is the first step toward effective management.
+Understanding this mind-body link is the first step toward effective management.

 Common Physical Symptoms